kaitai-io/kaitai_struct/README.md

         type: u1
 ```

-It declares that GIF file usually has `.gif` extension and uses
+It declares that GIF files usually have a `.gif` extension and use
 little-endian integer encoding.
 The file itself starts with two
 blocks: first comes `header` and then comes `logical_screen`: